Nova Credit Partners with Alloy to Help Lenders Serve Consumers Across the Credit Spectrum

 As a consumer-permissioned credit bureau, Nova Credit uses first-party data to paint a more accurate picture of financial identity to assist lenders in evaluating applicant profiles more fairly.
 Nova Credit offers this ability through two products:

-Credit Passport®, a cross-border credit solution giving lenders access to international credit data on new-to-country consumers.
+Credit Passport®, a cross-border credit solution giving lenders access to foreign credit data on new-to-country consumers.

 Cash Atlas™, a cash flow underwriting solution that enables financial institutions to improve their risk assessment and lend more responsibly through bank transaction data.